 Start with ensuring your fundraisers can be successful

-Before you launch your campaign, you’ll naturally be preparing campaign collateral, like videos, photos, impact stories, and an onboarding e-mail series.
+Before you launch your campaign, prepare campaign collateral, like videos, photos, impact stories, and an onboarding e-mail series.
 While these are important, it’s vital that you take the time to prepare a specific type of material: resources for your fundraisers.
-Because your fundraisers are the ones doing the actual asking, you want to set them up to be as successful as possible.
+Because your fundraisers are the ones doing the asking, you want to set them up for success.

 One organization’s experiment found that between two groups of fundraisers, the group that received a fundraising tips sheet raised over three times the amount than the group that didn’t receive a guide.
 This powerfully demonstrates the importance of educating your fundraisers and equipping them with the tools they need to achieve success.

-You’ll find that this will not only impact your campaign’s bottom line, but it will also deepen the relationship you have with your fundraisers.
+This will not only impact your campaign’s bottom line, but will also deepen the relationship you have with your fundraisers.

 Organization C: We just had an event and want to keep excitement and engagement high.
 How do we use peer-to-peer fundraising to build off its momentum?

-The great thing about peer-to-peer fundraising is that you can leverage it anytime, so it works well even after (or before or during) an event to continuously engage supporters.
+The great thing about peer-to-peer fundraising is that you can leverage it anytime.
+It works well even after, before, or during an event to continuously engage supporters.
 This also means you don’t have to wait until your next seasonal campaign or event to raise money.
 By having a permanent year-round fundraising option on your website, you can cultivate a community that fundraises independently for your organization all year round.
 And because this allows supporters to advocate for your cause when they want, and how they want, it becomes a vehicle for self-expression that can reinforce and deepen their support for your organization.

 That being said, the key to keeping engagement high after an event is to immediately provide supporters with other opportunities to get involved, especially ones they can manage on their own.
 One way you can do this is by cross-promoting other independent year-round fundraising options at your events.